Death of Diane Whipple: Attack

-Legal proceedings against dog owners
+Legal proceedings against Knoller and Noel

 In March 2001, a grand jury indicted Knoller and Noel.
 Knoller was indicted for second-degree murder and involuntary manslaughter, Noel was indicted for involuntary manslaughter, and "both also face[d] felony charges of keeping a mischievous dog".

 The trial by jury, which began in January 2002, "was moved to Los Angeles because of extensive publicity in the Bay Area."

-At trial, Knoller argued that she had attempted to defend Whipple during the attack.
+At trial, Knoller argued that she had attempted to shield Whipple with her body during the attack, which the prosecution disputed as she had suffered no injuries aside from minor bruising to her hands.
 However, witnesses testified that Knoller and Noel had repeatedly refused to control the dogs; a professional dog walker testified that, after she told Noel to muzzle his dogs, he told her to "shut up" and called her offensive names.
 An acquaintance of Noel's testified that Noel did not apologize after Hera bit him a year before the fatal attack.
+Many other neighbours testified about the dog's long history of uncontrollable and dangerous behaviour and Noel and Knoller's indifference towards it, refusing suggestions that they get the dogs trained or fit them with a choke collar.
+Knoller also admitted that she did not call 911 to get help for Whipple after the attack.

 Ultimately, the jury found both Noel and Knoller guilty of involuntary manslaughter and owning a mischievous animal that caused the death of a human being, and found Knoller guilty of second-degree murder.
-Their convictions were based on the argument that they knew the dogs were aggressive towards other people and that they did not take sufficient precautions.
+Their convictions were based on the argument that they knew the dogs were aggressive towards other people and that they did not take sufficient precautions, and, in Knoller's case, that she had allowed the dogs to maul Whipple to death without trying to save her.
 Whether they had actually trained the dogs to attack and fight remained unclear.

 Although the jury found Knoller guilty of second degree murder, trial judge James Warren granted Knoller a new trial on the second-degree murder conviction; the judge believed the appropriate standard for implied malice murder required that Knoller knew taking the dog into the hall involved a high probability of death.
 Although the judge granted a new trial for the second degree murder charge, he sentenced Knoller to four years in prison for the lesser-included involuntary manslaughter on July 15, 2002.
-Manslaughter and murder are mutually exclusive: one cannot be convicted of both manslaughter and murder for killing the same person.
 The state appealed the judge's action and sought to reinstate the second degree murder conviction.

 After Knoller's and Noel's convictions in 2002, the State Bar of California suspended their law licenses.
 Knoller resigned from the bar in January 2007; Noel was disbarred in February.
 On September 14, 2003, Noel was released from prison.

 By 2004, both Knoller and Noel had served their terms for the manslaughter convictions, and Knoller was out on bail while her second-degree murder conviction was under appeal.